How to Reduce Eye Bags Naturally: Home Remedies That Work in 2026

 Surgical Interventions – Permanent Structural Solutions

 Transconjunctival fat repositioning accesses fatty tissue through the inner eyelid.
-This technique corrects infraorbital fat herniation without visible scarring, permanently addressing why my eyes are puffy.
+This technique corrects infraorbital fat herniation without visible scarring, permanently addressing the cause of my puffy eyes.

 Arcus marginalis release strengthens the orbital septum, which supports eye structures.
-This specialized procedure corrects deep tear troughs caused by orbicularis oculi hypertrophy and aging.
+This specialized procedure corrects deep tear troughs caused by orbicularis oculi hypertrophy and the natural aging process.

-Lower lid retraction repair surgically repositions the descended eyelid tissues.
+Lower lid retraction repair surgically repositions the tissues that have descended in the eyelid.
 This comprehensive approach addresses severe bags under the eyes caused by suborbicularis oculi fat (SOOF) displacement.

 Product Reviews and Recommendations